 Hepatitis A vaccine (e.g. Havrix Monodose, Vaqta or Avaxim) comprises two injections given at least six months apart.
-The course costs about £100, but may be available on the NHS, protects for 25 years and the first injection can be administered even close to the time of departure.
+The course costs about £120, but may be available on the NHS, protects for 25 years and the first injection can be administered even close to the time of departure.
 The first dose of hepatitis A vaccine is thought to be protective for up to five years depending on where you intend to travel next.
 Junior versions of the vaccine can be given to those aged one and over.

 Hepatitis B vaccination should be considered for longer trips (two months or more) or for those working with children or in situations where contact with blood is likely.
 Three injections are needed for the best protection and can be given over a three-week period, if time is short, for those aged 16 or over.
 Longer schedules give more sustained protection and are therefore preferred if time allows.
 Hepatitis A vaccine can also be given in a combination with hepatitis B as ‘Twinrix’, though two doses are needed at least seven days apart to be effective for the hepatitis A component, and three doses are needed for the hepatitis B. Again, this rapid schedule is suitable only for those aged 16 or over.

 Children aged 1–15 can be vaccinated with a junior version of this vaccine, but the minimum time frame for the three doses is a period of eight weeks.
 Children aged 1–15 can also be vaccinated with Ambirix, which consists of two doses given 6–12 months apart.
 One dose gives full protection against the hepatitis A and some protection against hepatitis B (though less than Twinrix).
 Having the second dose completes the course giving long-term protection against hepatitis A and hepatitis B. This vaccine is useful for children who are less tolerant of injections or have time for only one dose before travel.